 3. Running v. still water

-Another reason cats touch the water to their bowl is to create a flow or make the water move.
+Another reason cats touch the water in their bowl is to create a flow or make the water move.

 Some cats prefer to drink from what looks like a running stream—perhaps because it is in their nature to do so.

-They actually have lots of perks than just making your cat drink more water.
+They actually have lots more perks than just making your cat drink more water.

-So, purchasing a fountain for your cat’s health, especially if they are older or suffer from other health conditions, can make a great investment.
+So, purchasing a fountain for your cat’s health, especially if they are older or suffer from other health conditions, can be a great investment.

-The filtration system can save you time from dumping and pouring new water each time the bowl gets dirty from either their fur or other debris that fall into the water.
+The filtration system can save you time from dumping and pouring new water each time the bowl gets dirty from either their fur or other debris that falls into the water.

-The constant cycling as well is sure to keep your cat entertained.
+The constant cycling is sure to keep your cat entertained.

-Water fountains can promote a habit for drinking water.
+Water fountains can promote the habit of drinking water

-Because most come with filtration and cycling, it is also likely that it also controls the temperature of the water.
+Because most come with filtration and cycling, it is also likely that they also control the temperature of the water.

 You don’t have to worry about changing it up quite as often, especially on those hot summer days.
 Your cat is sure to get refreshing, cold water.

-Take a look at our recommendations for the best cat water fountains!
+Take a look at our recommendations for the best battery operated water fountain!

 These will give both you and your cat peace of mind, and it’s a great investment to consider for the long run.

-It’s definitely one less variable to worry about as you continue being a responsible pet owner.
+It’s definitely one less variable to worry about as you continue to be a responsible pet owner.